carloroosen/campaign-monitor-synchronisation/readme.txt

 * Send multiple batches when batch size >1000
 = 1.0.2 =
 * Solve a conflict with other plugins using the CampaingMonitor API.
+= 1.0.3 =
+* Several fixes.
+= 1.0.4 =
+* Solve more conflicts with other plugins using the CampaingMonitor API.